sholtomaud/hydstra-admin/README.md

 The aim of this repository is:

 1. To identify an appropriate model for cloud-based Hydstra software
-2. To idenfity apprpriate Hydstra admin models for the cloud-based Hydstra
+2. To idenfity apprpriate administraion models for cloud-based Hydstra

 ## Kisters: Hydstra Software As a Service